 And yesterday, the first active roster NFL pro football player to come out came out!
 Yay, and welcome to the team, as it were.
 I’m old enough to remember when David Kopay came out in the 1970’s; the first former NFL player to do so.

-And on that note I am heading into the spice mines.
-Have a lovely Friday, Constant Reader.
+And on that note–writing ADHD, my bad teeth, NFL player out of the closet–I am heading into the spice mines.
+Have a lovely and winning Tuesday, everyone.